 ObjectiveTo compare the clinical outcomes of mitral valvuloplasty (MVP) and mitral valve replacement (MVR) for infective endocarditis, and to investigate the effect of MVP under different surgical risks.
 MethodsA retrospective study was done on the patients with mitral infective endocarditis, who underwent surgical treatment in our department from January 2018 to March 2022.
-Among them, the patients receiving mitral valve repair were divided into a MVP group, and the patients receiving mitral valve replacement were divided into a MVR group.
-Propensity score matching method was applied with a ratio of 1∶1 to eliminate the biases.
+According to the procedures, the patients were divided into a MVP group and a MVR group.
+Propensity score matching method was applied with a ratio of 1:1 to eliminate the biases.
 The early and midterm outcomes were compared between the two groups after matching.
 According to the European System for Cardiac Operative Risk Evaluation Ⅱ(EuroSCORE-Ⅱ), the effect of MVP was compared between high and low risk patients.
 ResultsA total of 195 patients were collected.
-There were 141 patients in the MVP group (102 males, 85.1%) and 54 patients in the MVR group (41 males, 75.9%).
-Patients in the MVP group were younger (43.0±14.6 years vs. 57.0±13.0, P<0.001) and had better preoperative conditions.
-The mean follow-up time was 30.4±16.1 months.
-The patients in the MVP group had a shorter ICU stay (5.0±5.4 d vs. 7.0±7.0 d, P=0.037), and lower incidences of low cardiac output syndrome (0.7% vs. 9.3%, P=0.007), in-hospital mortality (0.0% vs. 3.7%, P=0.023), and follow-up mortality (4.3% vs. 15.4%, P=0.007).
-However, after 1∶1 propensity score matching, there were no statistical differences in the postoperative and follow-up adverse events between the two groups (P>0.05).
+There were 141 patients in the MVP group (120 males, 85.1%) and 54 patients in the MVR group (41 males, 75.9%).
+The mean follow-up time was (34.0±16.1) months.
+Patients in the MVP group were younger [(42.7±14.6) years vs. (56.8±13.0) years, P<0.001] and had better preoperative conditions.
+The patients in the MVP group had a shorter ICU stay [3.0 (2.0, 5.0) d vs. 4.0 (3.0, 8.0) d, P=0.004], and lower incidences of low cardiac output syndrome (0.7% vs. 9.3%, P=0.007), in-hospital mortality (0.0% vs. 3.7%, P=0.023), and follow-up mortality (4.3% vs. 15.4%, P=0.007).
+However, after 1:1 propensity score matching, there were no statistical differences in the baseline data or postoperative and follow-up adverse events between the two groups (P>0.05).
 Also, there was no statistical difference in the mortality of high-risk patients between MVP and MVR group (P>0.05).
-There was no statistical difference in the reoperation and recurrent severe mitral regurgitation between high and low-risk patients in the MVP group (P>0.05).
+There was no statistical difference in the reoperation or recurrent severe mitral regurgitation between high and low-risk patients in the MVP group (P>0.05).
 Conclusion MVP is feasible for treating mitral lesions caused by infective endocarditis with good early and midterm outcomes.
-For patients who have severe preoperative conditions without serious valvular lesions, surgeons could try MVP.
+For patients with severer preoperative conditions, if the leaflet damage is not severe, MVP may be a viable option, but validation with larger sample sizes is needed.

 Objective To compare the mid- and long-term clinical results of mitral valve plasty (MVP) and mitral valve replacement (MVR) in the treatment of functional mitral regurgitation (FMR).
 MethodsPatients with FMR who underwent surgical treatment in the Department of Cardiovascular Surgery of the General Hospital of Northern Theater Command from 2012 to 2021 were collected.
 The patients who underwent MVP were divided into a MVP group, and those who underwent MVR into a MVR group.
 The clinical data and mid-term follow-up efficacy of two groups were compared.
 Results Finally 236 patients were included.
 There were 100 patients in the MVP group, including 53 males and 47 females, with an average age of (61.80±8.03) years.
 There were 136 patients in the MVR group, including 72 males and 64 females, with an average age of (61.29±8.97) years.
 There was no statistical difference in baseline data between the two groups (P>0.05).
 There was no statistical difference between the two groups in the extracorporeal circulation time, aortic occlusion time, postoperative hospital and ICU stay, intraoperative blood loss, or hospitalization death (P>0.05), but the time of mechanical ventilation in the MVP group was significantly shorter than that in the MVR group (P=0.022).
 The total follow-up rate was 100.0%, the longest follow-up was 10 years, and the average follow-up time was (3.60±2.55) years.
 There were statistical differences in the left atrial diameter, left ventricular end-diastolic diameter, left ventricular end-systolic diameter and cardiac function between the two groups compared with those before surgery (P<0.05).
 The postoperative left ventricular ejection fraction in the MVP group was statistically higher than that before surgery (P=0.002), but there was no statistical difference in the MVR group before and after surgery (P=0.658).
 The left atrial diameter in the MVP group was reduced compared with the MVR group (P=0.026).
 The recurrence rate of mitral regurgitation in the MVP group was higher than that in the MVR group, and the difference was statistically significant (10.0% vs. 1.5%, P=0.003).
 There were 14 deaths in the MVP group and 19 in the MVR group.
 The cumulative survival rate (P=0.605) and cardiovascular events-free survival rate (P=0.875) were not statistically significant between the two groups by Kaplan-Meier survival analysis.
 Conclusion The safety, and mid- and long-term clinical efficacy of MVP in the treatment of FMR patients are better than MVR, and the left atrial and left ventricular diameters are statistically reduced, and cardiac function is statistically improved.
 However, the surgeon needs to be well aware of the indications for the MVP procedure to reduce the rate of mitral regurgitation recurrence.